How to unblock a sink with or without a plunger

-Uh-oh, the sink's blocked again.
-But before you Google 'emergency plumber' read this!

-So your sink’s blocked.
-But there’s no need to call the professionals just yet, as we think we can get your water flowing freely again in a jiffy.
+So your sink’s blocked?
+Don’t immediately panic, as it could be surprising easy to fix.
+So there’s no need to call the professionals just yet, as we think we can get your water flowing freely again in a jiffy.
 Follow our step-by-step guide on how to unblock a sink and enjoy the satisfaction of a job well done.
 You’ll save yourself some money, too!

+From the kitchen sink to the downstairs cloakroom, these handy tips apply to sinks of all styles.

 How to unblock a kitchen sink